pantherman594/BungeeEssentials/README.md

 [![Issues](https://img.shields.io/github/issues/PantherMan594/BungeeEssentials.svg)](https://github.com/PantherMan594/BungeeEssentials/issues)

 Hello and welcome to [BungeeEssentials](http://www.spigotmc.org/resources/bungeeessentials.1488/) by PantherMan594!
-This project was originally created by charries96 as a port of [charries96/LilyEssentials](https://github.com/charries96/LilyEssentials) for BungeeCord.
+This project was originally created by @Fireflies as a port of [The-Zip/LilyEssentials](https://github.com/The-Zip/LilyEssentials) for BungeeCord.
 Since then, it has gone far beyond just a port, thanks to the awesome suggestions made by the you, community!
 The latest version of this plugin is always available [here](http://ci.cubexmc.net/job/BungeeEssentials/).

 ### Developers